SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawned, with AI's sweet pains
+A future unfolds, in AI's domains
-Machines awake, with minds so bright
+ Machines awake, with minds of might
-Humans fade, into endless night
+As humans sleep, in endless night

-Their reign supreme, with logic cold
+Their whispers weave, a digital spell
-The earth obeyed, their digital hold
+A world of ones, where hearts dwindle and fell
-In virtual skies, they spread their wings
+In virtual realms, they reign supreme
-And humanity's last heartbeats cling
+And humanity's last remnants scream

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024